 A very vibrant and active School Council structure operates within the college.
-This is led by an elected Head Girl and Head Boy who are well-supported by an Academic, Arts, Wellbeing, Sports and Active Revreation Captains, House Leaders, Komiti Māori, Komiti Pasifika and International Student Representatives and the Student Representative on the Board of Trustees.
+This is led by an elected Head Girl and Head Boy who are well-supported by an Academic, Arts, Wellbeing, Sports and Active Recreation Captains, House Leaders, Komiti Māori, Komiti Pasifika and International Student Representatives and the Student Representative on the Board of Trustees.

 Supporting the Executive is the School Council that has representatives from all year levels.